IBM-Cloud/docs/services/Cloudant/api/authorization.md

 -->

-The `cloudant` field in the response object contains an object with keys that are the usernames that have permission to interact with the database.
+The `cloudant` field in the response object contains an object with keys that are the user names that have permission to interact with the database.
-The `nobody` username indicates what rights are available to unauthenticated users, that is, any request made without authentication credentials.
+The `nobody` user name indicates what permissions are available to unauthenticated users, that is, any request made without authentication credentials.

-In the following example response, the `nobody` username has `_reader` permissions.
+In the following example response, the `nobody` user name has `_reader` permissions.
-This means that the database is publicly readable.
+The effect is that the database is publicly readable.

 _Example response to request for permissions:_